-The liquidity position of Citi UAE is managed as a part of the Liquidity Risk Management Policy ("LRM Policy").
+The liquidity position of Citibank NA UAE is managed as a part of the Liquidity Risk Management Policy ("LRM Policy").
 The LRM Policy establishes the framework for defining, measuring, limiting and reporting liquidity risk to ensure the transparency and comparability of liquidity risk-taking activities.
 It also provides for the establishment of an appropriate risk appetite and liquidity risk management strategies.
-The bank's liquidity position is closely monitored by senior management through daily reporting of key liquidity metrics and more formally through the monthly Asset Liability Committee ("ALCO") which is responsible for endorsing the entity's annual funding and liquidity plans (FLP) and associated liquidity limits and ratios.
+The bank's liquidity position is closely monitored by senior management through daily reporting of key liquidity metrics and more formally through the CCC Committee which is responsible for endorsing the entity's annual funding and liquidity plans (FLP) and associated liquidity limits and ratios.